Home Treatment and Diet to Soothe Diverticulitis

 Foods rich in insoluble fibers may be avoided when suffering from Diverticulitis.
 They include:

-• whole wheat bread and baked goods
+• Whole wheat bread and baked goods

-• vegetables and fruits, especially the skins
+• Vegetables and fruits, especially with the skins

-• whole grain breads
+• Whole grain breads

 • Brazil nuts

-• peanuts
+• Peanuts

-• popcorn
+• Popcorn

-• brown rice
+• Brown rice

 FAQs

-1. What is the Difference Between Diverticulosis and Diverticulitis?
+1. What is the difference between Diverticulosis and Diverticulitis?